Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any notable trends or recent legal developments in your jurisdiction’s shipping industry?

 The Turkish shipping industry and the shipping community have not escaped the effects of the credit crunch and the fall in the volume of global shipping.
 As such, the Turkish fleet has steadily declined.
-There is also a growing trend among Turkish shipowners to hoist foreign flags instead of the Turkish flag.
+There is also a trend among Turkish shipowners to hoist foreign flags despite the government’s attempts to popularise the Turkish flag by offering tax benefits.

 The Commercial Code, which covers Turkish shipping law, came into force in 2012 and there have been no substantial legal developments since.
 With the enactment of the code and ratification of various international conventions, Turkish shipping law has been harmonised with the relevant international regulations.